smartdevicelink/sdl_evolution/proposals/0156-high-level-interface-foundation.md

 - refer to an SDL view controller manager which will be used to manage view controller instances starting with the root view controller.

 The application should bypass the manager's sub-managers.
 The only exception should be the SDLPermissionManager as it is very focused on RPC permissions.
-Instead high level features should monitor the required RPCs internally and provide named properties and notifications similar to [`CLLocationManager.authorizationStatus`](https://developer.apple.com/documentation/corelocation/cllocationmanager/1423523-authorizationstatus?language=objc) and [`locationManager:didChangeAuthorizationStatus:`](https://developer.apple.com/documentation/corelocation/cllocationmanagerdelegate/1423701-locationmanager?language=objc) in order to monitor permissions.
+Instead the high level features should monitor the required RPCs internally and provide named properties and notifications similar to [`CLLocationManager.authorizationStatus`](https://developer.apple.com/documentation/corelocation/cllocationmanager/1423523-authorizationstatus?language=objc) and [`locationManager:didChangeAuthorizationStatus:`](https://developer.apple.com/documentation/corelocation/cllocationmanagerdelegate/1423701-locationmanager?language=objc) in order to monitor permissions.
 For violations the high level features should provide errors using something like [`locationManager:didFailWithError:`](https://developer.apple.com/documentation/corelocation/cllocationmanagerdelegate/1423786-locationmanager?language=objc) and an SDL version of [`kCLErrorDenied`](https://developer.apple.com/documentation/corelocation/clerror/kclerrordenied?language=objc).

+As not all RPCs are abstracted and the above permission management is not implemented yet the permission manager (to access RPC permissions) and the sdl Manager (to send RPCs) will be made accessible.

 ```objc
 /**